 - how the Trustee intends to comply with the relevant APRA Prudential Standard;

-- The induction and continuous development training programs for Responsible Officers;
+- the induction and continuous development training programs for Responsible Persons;

-- The ongoing monitoring of Responsible Officers, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and
+- the ongoing monitoring of Responsible Persons, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and

 - The steps that may be taken if a Responsible Person is required to be removed from his or her position.

 The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern human resources management.